Killing of Kayla Rolland: Legal

-Her assailant became the youngest school shooter in the United States.
-Despite Michigan not having a codified age of criminal responsibility he was not charged with any crime based on the legal claim that at that age he would lack the ability to form intent.
-In most U.S. states, six-year-olds are not liable for crimes they commit, and the Genesee County Prosecutor Arthur Busch called on the citizens to collectively hug the boy, presumably out of pity and sympathy.
-In an 1893 ruling, the U.S. Supreme Court declared that "children under the age of seven years could not be guilty of felony, or punished for any capital offense, for within that age the child is conclusively presumed incapable of committing a crime."
-This is followed in many U.S. states.
+Rolland's assailant became the youngest school shooter in the United States.
+Despite Michigan not having a codified age of criminal responsibility, he was not charged with any crime based on the legal claim that at the age of six he would lack the ability to form intent.
+Many of the people involved in the case viewed the boy as just as much of a victim of the situation as, including Rolland's mother and Genesee County prosecutor Arthur Busch.
+Busch said that the boy had "no idea what he had done" and was too young to comprehend the "enormity or gravity of what had actually occurred."

-Jamelle James, the uncle who owned the .32-caliber pistol used in the shooting, was sentenced for leaving the gun in a shoe box in his bedroom.
-He eventually pleaded no contest to involuntary manslaughter and spent two years and five months in prison before he was released on probation.
-The other adults involved would be in and out of court systems in the years to follow.
-A search of James's house produced a loaded pump-action shotgun and a rock of crack cocaine.
+Jamelle James, a friend of the family who owned the .32-caliber pistol used in the shooting, was charged with involuntary manslaughter for leaving the gun in a shoe box in his bedroom.
+A search of James's house produced a stolen pump-action shotgun and a rock of crack cocaine.
+James, 19-year-old Robert Lee Morris III, and 22-year-old and Sir Marcus Winfrey, also faced federal firearm charges related to the shooting of Rolland.
+Morris had sold the weapon, which was stolen, to James and Winfrey.
+Morris and James pleaded guilty to the possession of the stolen shotgun and Winfrey pleaded guilty to possession of the stolen handgun used to kill Rolland.

+On August 22, 2000, James pleaded no contest to involuntary manslaughter in a deal with the prosecution.
+He was later sentenced to 2 to 15 years in prison.
+Morris was sentenced to 18 months in federal prison and Winfrey was sentenced to three years of probation.

+James was paroled in 2002, after serving two years and five months in prison.
+He remained imprisoned for his federal firearm conviction until November 17, 2003.

 On the twentieth anniversary of the shooting on February 29, 2020, news media reported that the boy who shot Kayla Rolland was living in Bay City, Michigan.
-According to court records, he had been convicted at age 18 of a felony in connection with charges of second-degree home invasion and larceny at a Bay City house on April 23, 2012.
+According to court records, he had been convicted at age 18 of a felony in connection with charges of second degree home invasion and larceny at a Bay City house on April 23, 2012, and sentenced to two years of probation.

 Aftermath

 At the time, Kayla Rolland was believed to have been the youngest school shooting victim in United States history, which was not surpassed until the Sandy Hook Elementary School shooting in December 2012.
-A day after Rolland's death a shooting spree occurred in Wilkinsburg, Pennsylvania that killed three and injured two others.
+A day after Rolland's death, a shooting spree occurred in Wilkinsburg, Pennsylvania that killed three and injured two others.
 In response to the Wilkinsburg case, U.S. President Bill Clinton argued for stricter gun laws and mentioned Rolland's case as an example.